Kelp Is Crafting A Global Currency By Fusing Central Banking Theorem And Blockchain Decentralization

 About Kelp

-Kelp is a Canadian fintech company comprising financial experts and crypto professionals led by entrepreneurs Edward Bishop (founder and CEO) and Rakshit Kumar (CTO and co-founder).
+Kelp is a Canadian fintech company comprising financial experts and crypto professionals led by entrepreneurs Edward Bisho (founder and CEO) and Rakshit Kuma (CTO and co-founder).
 Some of its partners include prestigious brands in the crypto space, such as industry-leading auditor SolidProof and crypto aggregator CoinMarketCap.

 Kelp is developing an all-encompassing ecosystem of protocols and algorithms designed to bring about price stability.
 Currently, the company has an R&D division building KATE - Kelp's Autonomous Trading Engine - that will utilize the Kelp Reserve, Kelp DEX, and smart contracts to create a unique investment solution.
 This product will use hedge fund algorithms to analyze the market for opportunities.
 It will likely come online in the Q2 of 2024.